 This article is not an exhaustive review of all privacy engineering tasks.
 Instead, it will look at several widespread privacy issues to illustrate the field’s overall role: processing data subject requests (DSRs) and embedding privacy standards into product development.

 For most companies today, this process is cumbersome and manual.
 Among other tasks, fulfilling an erasure request demands identifying all relevant personal data across distributed systems and adhering to the appropriate erasure strategy.
 A privacy engineer may be tasked with ensuring that no data is overlooked in processing an erasure request.
-Further, the engineer designs a process that does not over-apply the erasure method, which could wipe out necessary data or break essential referential integrity between databases in the business backend.
+Further, the engineer designs a process that does not over-apply the

 To develop efficient workflows for processing DSRs, privacy engineers work at each step of the DSR journey to minimize friction for end-users, engineers, and GRC teams.
 On the front-end, they advise product designers on effective designs and controls through which end-users can submit DSRs.
 While privacy engineers are not always designers, they are often conversant in effective privacy UX—which design patterns to emulate and which ones to avoid.